Cytomegalovirus is a common herpes virus. Many people do not know they have it because they may have no symptoms.

 But the virus, which remains dormant in the body, can cause complications during pregnancy and for people with a weakened immune system.

-The virus spreads through bodily fluids, and it can be passed on from a pregnant mother to her unborn baby.
+The virus spreads through bodily fluids, and a pregnant person can pass it on to the unborn baby.

-The Centers for Disease Control and Prevention (CDC) estimates that over 50 percent of adults in the United States are infected by the age of 40 years.
-It affects males and females equally, at any age, and regardless of ethnicity.
+The Centers for Disease Control and Prevention (CDC) estimate that over 50% of adults in the United States have contracted the virus by 40 years old.
+It affects males and females equally, at any age and regardless of ethnicity.

 The symptoms will depend on the type of CMV.

 Most people with acquired CMV have no noticeable symptoms, but if symptoms do occur, they may include:

 - swollen glands

 Symptoms will generally go away after 2 weeks.